Justin Kan, Emmett Shear, Michael Seibel, Kyle Vogt, Kevin Lin

 Through its parent company, Amazon, the platform also introduced Prime Gaming, a subscription service full of advantages and requiring an Amazon prime account.
 The company has been buying and acquiring other smaller companies to complement its services, such as a whole video games database to improve its search engine.
 It also introduced its Partner Program for its biggest streamers to counter Youtube.
 And later on, added the Affiliate Program for smaller channels to generate revenue.
 This program has fewer advantages than the Partner one, though.

 Now the go-to place for streaming, let’s see the Twitch statistics and facts that let it grow into the purple beast we know it to be.
+Also, if you want some additional information about our video games industry statistics, check out our piece on it and prepare to be shocked!

 Twitch user stats